egregious3000/racc-android/README.md

 6. Pick a message to read it.

-7. Use your device's back button to retrace your steps.
+7. Use your device's back button, or the "Up" button on the UI, to retrace your steps.